VarunKhumaar/Uber-ETL-Pipeline/README.md

-- Extract the data from GCP Cloud Storage
+- Extracted the data from GCP Cloud Storage
-- Python to transform data - Google Colab notebook
+- Used Python to perform transformations
-- Deploy the code on Airflow/EC2 #workflow orchestration
+- Deployed the code on Airflow/AWS EC2 #workflow orchestration
-- Load the transformed data on Amazon S3
+- Loaded the transformed data on Amazon S3 bucket
-- Connect the S3 bucket to Tableau
+- Connected the AWS S3 bucket to Tableau